Robin Bourne-Taylor

 Robin Edwin Geoffrey Bourne-Taylor, CGC (born 22 July 1981) is a former British officer and sportsman.
-He is a three times Boat Race winner, and for his service in Afghanistan he was awarded the second-highest British gallantry medal.
+He is a three times Boat Race winner, and for his service in Afghanistan he was awarded the Conspicuous Gallantry Cross.

-He is married to the nature writer, Hannah Bourne-Taylor.

 Education

 Bourne-Taylor was educated at Abingdon School (where he rowed for the Abingdon School Boat Club) and then Christ Church, Oxford (2000–2005) where he read engineering.

 Rowing career

 The Boat Race

 While at the University of Oxford, Bourne-Taylor was a member of Oxford University Boat Club and took part in the Boat Race four times in five years between 2001 and 2005 (taking a year off to train for the 2004 Summer Olympics).
 He was elected president of the Oxford University Boat Club for the 2004–05 academic year.